evancz/elm-architecture-tutorial/README.md

 ```

 We are use the [`StartApp`](https://github.com/evancz/start-app) package to
 wire together our initial model with the update and view functions.
+It is a
+small wrapper around Elm's [signals](http://elm-lang.org/learn/Using-Signals.elm)
+so that you do not need to dive into that concept yet.

-The key to this is the concept of an `Address`.
-Every event handler in our
+The key to wiring up your application is the concept of an `Address`.
+Every
-`view` function reports to a particular address.
-It just sends chunks of data
+event handler in our `view` function reports to a particular address.
+It just
-along.
-The `StartApp` package monitors all the messages coming in to this
+sends chunks of data along.
+The `StartApp` package monitors all the messages
-address and feeds them into the `update` function.
-The model gets updated
+coming in to this address and feeds them into the `update` function.
+The model
-and [elm-html][] takes care of rendering the changes efficiently.
+gets updated and [elm-html][] takes care of rendering the changes efficiently.

 This means values flow through an Elm program in only one direction, something
 like this: